streamr-dev/monoplasma/README.md

 - Metamask should pop up and ask you to confirm the transaction.
 - In the text field beside the "Add revenue" button, enter a number of tokens, for example 100000, and click the "Add revenue" button.
 This just transfers a number of 🦄 to the Monoplasma smart contract.

-**You should see the revenue pool numbers increase by the amount of tokens, and a block published by the Operator become visible in the table.**
+**You should see the revenue pool numbers increase by the amount of tokens, and a commit published by the Operator become visible in the table.**

 In the demo there's a 20 second freeze period for the funds, during which they can't be withdrawn.
 In real life this could be a few days, enough time for validators to exit people in case the Operator commits fraud.